RadonCoding/mem-scraper/README.md

 This project is inspired by https://www.x86matthew.com/view_post?id=stack_scraper.

 ### Info
-It works by reading the process memory of an external process and tries to find sensitive strings on the heap and the stack.
+It works by reading the process memory of an external process and tries to find strings on the heap and the stack.

 ### Contributing
 1. Fork it